-Variety of Hard-to-Manage Symptoms May Indicate a Patient is Eligible
+Variety of Hard-to-Manage Symptoms May Indicate a Patient Is Hospice-Eligible

 When you refer your patient to hospice care with VITAS, we help to determine the best care setting.
-Most of the time, hospice care is provided to the patient at home.
+Most of the time, hospice care is provided to the patient at home or the patient’s preferred setting, such as a nursing home or assisted living community.
 Sometimes, patients require inpatient care.

-When the VITAS hospice interdisciplinary team determines a hospice patient’s symptoms and pain can no longer be managed and controlled at home, the team may move the patient to a 24-hour inpatient care facility.
+When the VITAS hospice interdisciplinary team determines a hospice patient’s symptoms and pain can no longer be managed and controlled at home, the team may move the patient to a 24-hour inpatient hospice unit or care facility.

-The Medicare hospice benefit requires that all hospice providers offer inpatient care when medically necessary.
+General inpatient (GIP) care is one of four levels of care that Medicare requires hospices to offer in order to be certified to provide services.
 At VITAS inpatient hospice facilities, care is provided in a home-like setting.
-Friends and family members are welcome to visit at any time, and overnight stays can always be arranged.
+Friends and family members are welcome to visit at any time in accordance with safety guidelines, and overnight stays can be arranged.

-Once symptoms and pain stabilize during inpatient care, the patient can return to hospice care at home.
+Once symptoms and pain stabilize during inpatient care, the patient can return to hospice care in their preferred setting.